Desande: The car

-The car was always luxuriously equipped, with electrically adjustable connolly leather seats, climate control, walnut dashboard, and lambswool carpets.
+The car was always luxuriously equipped, with electrically adjustable Connolly Leather seats, climate control, walnut dashboard, and lambswool carpets.
+In 1980, cruise control was added.
+Desande introduced a coupe version at the 1981 Geneva Motor Show.
+At that time, cars had been exported to Chile, Malaysia, Canada, South Africa and Saudi Arabia.
+Electrically operated windows became available in autumn 1981.
 Right-hand drive was available for an additional £4,000, the price of a small car at the time.
 Grand Prix Metalcraft handbuilt the bodywork out of aluminium aside from the MG Midget-derived central section.
 The radiator cowl was made from brass while the headlight housings were spun from gilding metal.
 Engine specifications varied as the General Motors donor cars were changed; in a 1982 road test Desande claimed 134 hp DIN at 3400 rpm.
+The exterior exhaust manifolds, visible beneath the running boards were originally functional, but the heat proved problematic and caused burns.
+On later cars, these were replaced by dummy exhausts.

-Production was limited to twenty cars per year and a maximum total of 250 cars, with the chassis plates (a gold plated one being mounted near the door) being numbered accordingly, but it is unknown how many were actually built.
-Grand Prix Metalcraft was working on the fourteenth car in mid-1982.
-Several sources state that production ended in 1984, but GP Metalcrafts displayed the car in 1985 and there are cars with titles as late as 1989.
+Production was limited to twenty cars per year and a maximum total of 250, with the chassis plates (a gold plated one being mounted near the door) numbered accordingly, but it is unknown how many were actually built.
+A planned four-seater model never materialized.
+Grand Prix Metalcraft was working on the fourteenth car in mid-1982, and reportedly they had built 27 examples by 1985, although at the 1985 London Motorfair in October it was announced that 18 had been built.
+Several sources state that production ended in 1984, but there are cars with titles as late as 1989.
 Later models are called Desande Caprice.